Have you ever heard of emulsifying essential oils?

 Essential oils and water do not mix.

-So if you are using an essential oil in a water-based product, you will not end up with a well-blended mixture.
+So if you’re using essential oil in a water-based product, you will not end up with a well-blended mixture.
 Instead, you end up with the essential oil floating around in the water base.

 The Science Behind an Emulsion

-An emulsifier consists of a hydrophilic (water-loving) head and an hydrophobic (water-hating /oil-loving) tail.
+An emulsifier consists of a hydrophilic (water-loving) head and a hydrophobic (water-hating/oil-loving) tail.

 The hydrophilic head has an electric charge that will dissolve in water but not oil, whereas the hydrophobic end has a long carbon tail that dissolves in oil but not in water.

-When you add a essential oils to the emulsifier, the emulsifier's hydrophilic head moves towards the water-based portion of the blend and the hydrophilic tail moves towards the oil-based portion.
+When you add essential oils to the emulsifier, the emulsifier’s hydrophilic head moves towards the water-based portion of the blend, and the hydrophilic tail moves towards the oil-based portion.

 Why You Need to Emulsify Essential Oils